Kong/docs.konghq.com/app/konnect/org-management/system-accounts.md

 Managed system accounts are system accounts whose life cycle is managed by {{site.konnect_short_name}} instead of the user.
 The `konnect_managed: true` flag in the API denotes this type of system account.

 [Mesh Manager](/konnect/mesh-manager/) automatically creates a managed system account that is only used in the zone creation process.
-This managed system account cannot be edited or deleted manually.
+This managed system account can't be edited or deleted manually.
 Instead, it is deleted automatically by {{site.konnect_short_name}} when the zone is deleted.

 ## Manage a system account via the UI
 You can create and manage system accounts in your {{site.konnect_short_name}} organization through the {% konnect_icon organizations %} **Organization** > **System Accounts** page.